earthcubeprojects-chords/chords/config.md

 <img class="img-responsive" src="images/Config_Step4.5.PNG" alt="Data URLs page" />

 This page describes how to put data into your portal and get data out via simple URLs.
-Your data can be submitted to a portal by just copying and pasting the URL into the address bar of a browser, using the short variable names you have set up add the key if you specified one.
+A data point can be submitted to a portal by just copying and pasting the URL into the address bar of a browser, using the short variable names you have set up add the key if you specified one.
 Thus, a sample URL to put one item of test data into your portal, using the configuration specified in these instrcutions, could be:

 `````
 http://portal.chordsrt.com/measurements/url_create?instrument_id=4&depth=202.0&bv=209.5&at=2017-02-